 Cusco

-As you can see from the information above, pachamanca is much more than a Peruvian dish.
+In short, as you can see from the information above, pachamanca is much more than a Peruvian dish.
 It has a long tradition and certain regional varieties.
 On your next visit to Peru, you must try it.
 Like the landscapes and archaeological sites you will visit, it will leave an unforgettable taste on your palate.

-Image credits to buenzo.pe and recetade.casa
+Image credits to recetade.casa